mehmandarov/mehmandarov.github.io/_posts/2017-03-16-iot-prototyping-startup-kit.markdown

 author: rustam.mehmandarov
 ---

-_How to get started prototyping IoT solutions and why should you do that?_
+_How to get started prototyping Internet of Things (IoT) solutions and why should you do that?_

 - [Motivation](#motivation)
 - [Building Blocks](#building-blocks)